 Tip 11 – Fields from Different Views

-After installing & configuring of your developer instance of Acumatica, you should now install your tools for developing on our platform.
+After installing & configuring your developer instance of Acumatica, you should now install your tools for developing on our platform.

 The first thing to do is Install debugger tools.
 You’ll do this using the Acumatica ERP Configuration wizard.
 You may have already done this when you installed the software before reading this post.
 You will be able to run the Configuration wizard as noted in the dialog below.